pantheon-systems/documentation/source/content/guides/getstarted/06-addsite.md

 If your migration needs include any of the following, **do not use this process**, and instead refer to the specified documentation:

 - You are moving a Drupal site **and** want to upgrade to the latest version of Drupal:

    - Your site *is* Composer-managed: [Migrate a Composer Managed Drupal Site from Another Platform](/guides/drupal-unhosted-composer) or [Import Drush Site Archives with Terminus](/guides/drush/drush-import)

-   - Your site is *not* Composer-managed: [Migrate a Drupal Site from Another Platform](/guides/drupal-unhosted)|
+   - Your site is *not* Composer-managed: [Migrate a Drupal Site from Another Platform](/guides/drupal-unhosted)

 - You are using WordPress Multisite: [Manually Migrate Sites to Pantheon](/migrate-manual)

-- You are using WordPress and don't want to install the plugin required for migration [Manually Migrate Sites to Pantheon](/migrate-manual)
+- You are using WordPress and don't want to install the plugin required for migration: [Manually Migrate Sites to Pantheon](/migrate-manual)

 - You are migrating a site that is only on your local machine: [Manually Migrate Sites to Pantheon](/migrate-manual)